Need help finding a loan?

 Despite the long process, SmartBiz is an excellent resource for merchants who want an SBA loan.
 If your business is eligible and you’re looking for a low-cost business loan, this may be the service for you.
 Read on for the details!

 SmartBiz offers these types of SBA-guaranteed installment loans through its bank partners:

 Eligibility varies depending on the loan you’re interested in.

 Working Capital & Debt Refinancing Loans

-To be eligible for a working capital or a debt refinancing loan, you must have a for-profit business.
+To be eligible for working capital or debt refinancing loans, you must have a for-profit business.
 All business owners must be US citizens or legal permanent residents without criminal backgrounds or defaults on government-backed loans.
-Your business must not have open tax liens or a bankruptcy or foreclosure in the past three years.
+Your business must not have open tax liens or any bankruptcies or foreclosures in the past three years.

 In terms of credit score and time in business, your business needs to meet these requirements: